This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If the soil is too shallow, it will be difficult for plants to get the necessary nutrients into their roots.
 Increasing the depth of the soil allows for these nutrients and moisture to be shared more evenly.

-If you are putting soil on top of concrete to grow salads and herbs, a depth of at least twelve inches is necessary.
+So when considering can you put soil on top of concrete to grow salads and herbs, the depth is a crucial factor, a depth of at least twelve inches is necessary.

 Other vegetables may require more than the foot soil depth to ensure their roots are kept healthy and minimize the amount of watering you will be required to do.

 Raised beds are, without a doubt, the best solution to the problem of soil depth.
 Beds allow you to control the depth and make the most of the space in your garden.
-They can also be a fun project to design and make if you enjoy woodwork.
+They can also be a fun design project if you enjoy woodwork.

 Alternatives to putting soil on concrete